Paycheck Protection Program (PPP) Lawyers

 Another common error could be business owners failing to spend the money within 24 weeks of receiving the funds.
 Although this requirement is significantly more lenient than the 8-week timeframe on the initial bill, this still puts a limit on how owners spend the money to support their business.

-How Berry Law Can Help
+How Berry Law: Criminal Defense and Personal Injury Lawyers Can Help